Local testing on Linux

 To close the tunnel simply click Close tunnel

-in the tunnel menu and hit Ctrl+C
+in the Local Testing window or hit Ctrl+C

 Local testing on Windows and Mac/OSX/macOS